Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is it you want your online business to do?
 In other words, are you simply selling products for a profit, or are you looking to raise awareness of something?
 Some platforms, such as TikTok Shop, can help you do both at the same time from a single app.

-You may not make money straight from day 1.
+You may not make money straight from day one.
 Building your customer base and turning a profit can take months – even years.
 With this in mind, make sure you can manage financially in the meantime, either via alternative employment, savings, loans, investment, grants, or other income.

 If you’re offering a service, such as copywriting, you probably won’t have any specific stock to worry about.
 But if you’re offering a practical trade or selling goods online, you’ll need to consider how you’ll source and store tools, materials, and stock.
 That said, even service-based e-commerce businesses need somewhere to operate from!